Affirmations & Acknowledgements

 NAACP Legal Defense and Educational Fund

-Indiginous Community Organizations
+Indigenous Community Organizations

 The Newberry Library’s D’Arcy McNickle Center for American Indian & Indigenous Studies